This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 Instructions

 1. BLOOM THE SAFFRON: Crumble saffron threads into 2 tbsp warm (not boiling) water in a small bowl.
 Set aside for at least 10 minutes — the color should turn deep amber.
-This step is non-negotiable; dry saffron added directly to fat releases almost none of its crocin pigment.
+Dry saffron added directly to fat releases almost none of its crocin pigment, so don't skip this.

 4. MAKE THE BARBERRY GLAZE: While the asparagus confits, combine rinsed barberries, honey, lemon juice, and the bloomed saffron water (including threads) in a small saucepan.
 Simmer over medium-low heat, stirring occasionally, for 8–10 minutes until the liquid reduces to a syrupy, jammy consistency that coats the back of a spoon.
 Season with a pinch of salt.
 Remove from heat and keep warm.